MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Hybrid-Data.md

 <p> <b> Understanding Hybrid Data Systems </b></p>

 <p> Hybrid is an architecture that invloves components on-premises and components in the cloud.
 When switching to
-hybrid solution (seperating aspect of computing data) is critical to understand attributes and requirements (things like latency).
+hybrid solution (seperating aspect of computing data) its critical to understand attributes and requirements (things like latency).
 How does my application access the data? </p>